 At Dr. Gowd’s Dental Hospitals we take a preventive approach to dental care for children as well as adults.
 Our own pediatric dentists, advise regular dental checkups and preventive dental care, such as cleanings, fluoride treatments, sealants, provide your child with “smile” insurance.

-Plan your child’s first dental visit within six months after the eruption of the first tooth, but not later than the first birthday.
+Plan your child’s first visit to the pediatric dentist within six months after the eruption of the first tooth, but not later than the first birthday.
 Consider it as a “well-baby-checkup” for your child’s first teeth.
 By age seven, every child must receive and orthodontic evaluation.

 The sealant forms a smooth, protective barrier by covering all the little grooves and dips (pits and fissures) in the surface of the tooth.
 Dental decay easily starts in these grooves.